CAS ETH ARI: Applied Technology R&D and Innovation

 After submitting the application and uploading supporting documentation, you will be asked to pay the application fee.
 See the Application section of our website for more information on How To Apply as well as Selection & Admission.

-The deadline for applying to the CAS ETH ARI programme is 15 July (Application window: 15 April to 15 July)
+The application window for the CAS ARI is open annually from 15 April to 15 July.